fommil/fpmortals/manuscript/complete.md

 rebuilt with every operation.

-Unlike the Java and Scala collections, there is no hierarchy to the data types in scalaz: these collections are much simpler to understand.
+Unlike the Java and Scala collections, there is no hierarchy to the data types in Scalaz: these collections are much simpler to understand.
 Polymorphic functionality is provided by optimised instances of the typeclasses we studied in the previous chapter.
 This makes it a lot easier to swap implementations for performance reasons, and to provide our own.